UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 The tutorials were originally developed for OpenFOAM 3.0.1 but have been recently upgraded to work with OpenFOAM 5.x from the https://openfoam.org/ branch.
-Compatibility with older versions has been dropped.
+The "OldReleases" folder contains versions of the tutorials compatibile with past OpenFOAM releases.
+Complete backwards compatibility with older versions has been dropped, however, and hence the older tutorials will be lacking in content (they should still all work though!).

 ## Requirements